Theatre of ancient Rome: Stage and physical space

 Societal divisions within the theatre were made apparent in how the auditorium was divided, typically by broad corridors or praecinctiones, into one of three zones, the ima, media, and summa cavea.
 These zones served to section off certain groups within the population.
 Of these three divisions, the summa cavea or 'the gallery' was where men (without togas or pullati (poor)), women, and sometimes slaves (by admission) were seated.
 The seating arrangements of the theatre highlight the gender disparities in Roman society, as women were seated among the slaves.
 Sur notes that it wasn’t until Augustus that segregation in the theatre was enforced, to which women had to either sit at or near the back.

 Theatres were paid for by certain benefactors and were seen as targets for benefaction, mainly out of the need to maintain civil order and as a consequence of the citizens desire for theatrical performance.
 Theatres were constructed almost always through the interests of those who held the highest ranks and positions in the Roman Republic.
 In order to maintain segregation of power, those of high rank were often seated near the front or in the public eye (tribunalia).
 Individuals who made benefactions to the construction of theatres would often do so for propaganda reasons.
 Whether it be at the hand of an imperial benefactor or a wealthy individual, the high cost of building a theatre usually required more than a single individual’s donations.

 In 55 B.C., the first permanent theatre was constructed.
 Built by Pompey the Great, the main purpose of this structure was actually not for the performance of drama, but rather, to allow current and future rulers a venue with which they could assemble the public and demonstrate their pomp and authority over the masses.
-With seating for 20,000 audience members, the grandiose structure held a 300-foot-wide stage, and boasted a three-story scaenae frons flanked with elaborate statues.
-The Theatre of Pompey remained in use through the early 6th century, but was dismantled for it stone in the Middle Ages.
+With seating for 20,000 audience members, the grandiose structure held a 300-foot-wide stage and boasted a three-story scaenae frons flanked with elaborate statues.
+The Theatre of Pompey remained in use through the early 6th century but was dismantled for its stone in the Middle Ages.
 Virtually nothing of the vast structure is visible above ground today.